li11ianc/explaining-movie-revenue/project/project.md

     ## 2 budget           2.98

 Linear Model: Revenue = 143491 + 2.98(Budget)

+We interpret the budget coefficient to mean that for every increase of
+$1 in budget, there will be an increase of about $2.98 in expected revenue.
+The intercept of this model indicates that for a film with a budget of zero dollars, we expect a revenue of about 143,491.
+However, we filtered out all of the points in our data set with budgets of zero and so this value is not likely an accurate interpretation.

 The above equation nets an R-Squared value of 0.497329, implying that approximately 49.73% of the linear variation in revenue can be